Six Candidates, Three Hometown Names: A Lodi Guide to the 9th Assembly District Primary

 Heath Flora (R) — Ripon (registered)

-An October 2025 Sacramento Bee investigation by reporter Kate Wolffe found that Flora does not actually live at the Ripon address registered as his legal domicile.
+An October 2025 Sacramento Bee investigation by reporter Kate Wolffe found that Flora does not actually live at the home registered as his legal domicile.
 According to that reporting, his ex-wife confirmed his children stay with him every other weekend at a home in Sacramento's Arden neighborhood.
 The Bee documented that Flora collected approximately $46,000 in taxpayer-funded per-diem stipends during the first nine months of the 2025 legislative session — a stipend that is tax-free only for legislators living more than 50 miles from the Capitol — and spent over $600,000 in 2024 campaign contributions, with substantial portions going to Sacramento-area meals labeled as "district meetings."
 Court records cited in the same reporting show Flora was the subject of a wage-garnishment claim filed by his ex-wife for unpaid child support; a San Joaquin County Superior Court ordered him to pay $16,000 in past-due child support and uncovered healthcare expenses for their two daughters.
-Flora has not publicly addressed the investigation.
+Per the Bee, Flora has not publicly addressed the investigation.

 Brandon Owen (R) — Galt

-The defining feature of Owen's candidacy is the Sacramento Bee Editorial Board's endorsement on April 24, 2026 — an unusual outcome given Flora is the incumbent and an Assembly leader.
+The defining feature of Owen's candidacy in news coverage is the Sacramento Bee Editorial Board's endorsement on April 24, 2026 — an unusual outcome given Flora is the incumbent and an Assembly leader.
 The Bee's reasoning emphasized Owen's focus on the property-insurance crisis affecting foothill and rural portions of the district, his proposal to require single-subject legislation and limit last-minute amendments, and his "practical, lived experience."
 The board acknowledged that his policy framework is still developing but said he offers "the clearest combination of practical experience, relevant insight and a focus on issues directly affecting district residents."

-Michael Perez (D) — Waterford
+Perez (D) — Waterford

 The money flowing into the race